In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Introduction

-The weak interlayer van der Waals interactions allow us to fabricate heterostructures with more versatility \cite{geim2013van}.
+The weak interlayer van der Waals interactions allow us to fabricate heterostructures with high versatility \cite{geim2013van}.
 When stacked TMDC heterobilayers (HBL) have a type-II band alignment, optical excitation of an individual monolayer results in layer-separated carriers and then generates interlayer excitons (iX) with permanent out-of-plane electric dipole moments ($\sim$0.5 nm$\cdot$e) \cite{seyler2019signatures, tran2019evidence, tang2021tuning,li2020dipolar}.
-The iX has orders of magnitude longer lifetime (T$_1$ $\sim$ few ns) \cite{rivera2015observation} as compared to their intralayer counterparts, whose T$_1$ $\sim$ few ps\cite{fang2019control}.
-The radiative recombination of iX is furthermore influenced by the moiré periodicity across the 2D landscape, \textit{i.e.}, by the momentum space alignment of the K valleys of individual layers \cite{choi2021twist}, as sketched in Figure \ref{figure 1}(a).
-Besides the twist-angle, the ability to fully gain in-situ optical control of the excitonic dynamics is important for future photonic applications such as single-photon sources based on the quantum-dot alike moiré-trapped iX \cite{baek2020highly}.
-In this letter, we demonstrate the robust control of the iX lifetime in the weak coupling regime realized in a low-temperature open optical microcavity.
+Here, the iX has orders of magnitude longer lifetime (T$_1$ $\sim$ few ns) \cite{rivera2015observation} as compared to their intralayer counterparts featuring T$_1$ $\sim$ few ps\cite{fang2019control}.
+The radiative recombination of iX is furthermore influenced by the twist-angle dependent moiré periodicity across the 2D landscape, \textit{i.e.}, by the momentum space alignment of the K valleys of individual layers \cite{choi2021twist}, as sketched in Fig. \ref{figure 1}a.
+Besides varying the twist-angle, the ability to gain fully in-situ optical control of the excitonic dynamics is important for future photonic applications such as single-photon sources based on the quantum-dot alike moiré-trapped iX \cite{baek2020highly}.
+In this letter, we demonstrate the robust control of the iX lifetime in the weak coupling regime realized in a low-temperature open optical microcavity, which simultaneously provides valuable insights into their fundamental optical properties, including an ultra-high quantum efficiency exceeding 80\%.